alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 Let us see if we can measure the information content at several steps.
 At the beginning we have a mostly round shape: points are placed near the center with a certain initial drift.
+Then each point slowly moves away every 0.1 seconds, in a random direction each time.

 ![At the start the PNG weighs 9.2 KB.](pics/understanding-entropy-diffusion1.png "10k points in a mostly round shape")